 The Slik Sprint Pro III is a great travel companion.
 It’s light, at only 2.6 pounds, and versatile, making it perfect for shooting in a range of environments.
 The Sprint Pro III has four-section legs and extendable center column that expand to a height of 63 inches.
 Compared to others on this list, it’s not the strongest, capable of holding just 4.4 pounds, but that is still enough to support your mirrorless or DSLR with a standard zoom lens attached.

-What really sets this Slik apart is its price.
+What really sets thisapart is its price.
 This is simply one of the most affordable full-size tripods you can buy, making it great even for casuals users who may not need a tripod very often.

 Vanguard Alta Pro 263AGH

-Tripod heads come in all shapes and sizes.
-Vanguard’s Alta Pro 263AGH offers one of the more unique styles, however, amounting to a pistol-style grip that rotates on a ball head.
+Tripod heads come in all shapes and sizes.offers one of the more unique styles, however, amounting to a pistol-style grip that rotates on a ball head.
 The three-section tripod features an uncommon three-position angle adjustment, allowing you to set the legs at a 25, 50, or 80-degree spread to go from a standard upright position to an extremely low one.
 Combined with a 13.2-pound weight limit, this tripod has a lot to offer, especially when you consider the relatively affordable price.

-If you’re looking for a nimble tripod that can handle still and video work, you should opt for one with a fluid head, and Manfrotto has some of the best options out there in terms of bang-for-your-buck.
-The Manfrotto MK190X3-2W is one of the company’s mid-tier options, yet it still offers impressive performance despite its compact design.
-The fluid head means pans and tilts will be nice and smooth while recording video.
-This tripod is unique in that it’s actually a still photo tripod with a video head attached, and it uses the same quick-release plate as Manfrotto’s other still photo heads.
-It’s therefore easy to swap out a ball head when you need it, making this a good choice for hybrid still/video shooters.
+A tripod with a fluid head can handle both still shots and video work.
+Manfrotto has some of the best options out there that give you a lot of bang-for-your-buck.
+One of the company’s mid-tried models is the compact Manfrotto MK190X3-2W.
+The fluid head gives you excellent, smooth results when employing pans and tilts during video recording.
+The MK190X3-2W is unique in that it’s actually a still photo tripod with a video head attached.
+It uses the same quick-release plate as Manfrotto’s other still photo heads, so it makes it easy for you to swap out a ball head when you need it.
+This tripod’s impressive performance makes it ideal for hybrid still/video shooters.

 Gitzo GT3533S Systematic Series 3 Carbon Fiber Tripod